-Fred Wooton has been with the West Virginia Alcohol Beverage Control Administration for over twenty-eight years.
-Mr. Wooton began his career with the ABC as an Inspector before being promoted to an Enforcement Agent and later to Enforcement Supervisor.
-Governor Justice appointed him as Commissioner of the WVABCA on February 18, 2017.
+Mr. Wooton began his career with the West Virginia Alcohol Beverage Control Administration (WVABCA) on Oct.
+16, 1991, as an Inspector in the Enforcement Division.
+Mr. Wooton was promoted to an Enforcement Agent and later to Enforcement Supervisor.
+In January 2017, West Virginia Governor Jim Justice appointed Mr. Wooton to serve as Commissioner of the WVABCA.